 Hantavirus is a life-threatening viral infection spread to humans by rodents.
-It has symptoms similar to influenza.

 It is believed that humans can get sick with this virus if they breathe in contaminated dust from mice nests or droppings.
 You may come in contact with such dust when cleaning homes, sheds, or other enclosed areas that have been empty for a long time.